hirvinen/dev-academy-2023-exercise/README.md

 ### API server

 API server will be listening on <http://localhost:3000> by default.
 Set API_PORT in .env to change that.

+### Frontend

+The frontend server will be listening on <http://localhost:4000> by default.
+Change fontend `package.json` to change that.
+TODO: Move to .env.

 ## Features